Boston · Physics × Machine Learning

 Charting the space between physics and machine learning.

-I build AI-powered simulation tools as an early engineer at KronosAI.
-Previously, I earned a Ph.D. at Duke studying machine learning for next-generation metamaterials — neural surrogates, inverse design, and active learning at the edge of physics.
+I'm exploring what's next at the intersection of physics and machine learning.
+Most recently, I built AI-powered simulation tools as an early engineer at an AI startup; before that, I earned a Ph.D. at Duke studying machine learning for next-generation metamaterials — neural surrogates, inverse design, and active learning at the edge of physics.

 Try the demo See selected work